resistics/resistics/docs/source/index.rst

 Latest news
 ~~~~~~~~~~~
-**2019-09-29:** Resistics is currently in beta mode and updates are being made regularly.
+**2019-10-06:** Resistics is currently in beta mode and updates are being made regularly.
 The focus of updates for release 0.0.6 is:

+- Restructure of resistics code to make imports more natural and intuitive
 - More complete documentation with more examples.
 The tutorial is complete, but additional examples are coming to cover advanced methods such as pre-processing, remote reference processing, inter-operability, remote reference statistics, intersite transfer functions.
 - Speeding up of processing
-- Support for Phoenix data

-There is a chance that method and module names may change in the near future as they are an artefact of how the code grew up.
-For more information, please :doc:`contact us <contact>`.

-The latest development version of resistics can be downloaded by specifying 0.0.6.dev2 when downloading using pip.
+The latest development version of resistics can be downloaded by specifying 0.0.6.dev3 when installing using pip.

 .. code-block:: text

-    python -m pip install resistics==0.0.6.dev2
+    python -m pip install resistics==0.0.6.dev3

-This release introduces support for:

-- Lemi B423 magnetotelluric and B423E telluric data.
-See :doc:`formats/timeseries/LemiB423-timeseries`
-- Plotting statistic density plots.
-See :doc:`advanced/remote-reference-statistics`
+For more information on what has changed, please view the :doc:`changelog <changelog>`.

 About
 ~~~~~
 Resistics began as a set of Python classes to help analyse noisy MT timeseries data acquired in northern Switzerland through increased use of statistics and time window based features.
 Since then, it has grown into a MT data processing package.
 The name is an amalgamation of resistivty and statistics...resistics!

+Whilst other codes exist, resistics was written for the following purpose:

+- Freely accessible (MIT licence), open-source and cross platform
+- Compatible with several :doc:`time data formats <formats/timeseries>` and corresponding :doc:`calibration data <formats/calibration>`
+- :doc:`Configuration files <features/configuration>` and :doc:`dataset history <features/comments>`
+- :doc:`Dataset investigation <features/statistics>`, tools for dealing with noisy MT data
+- Well documented with :ref:`clear explanation of methods <tutorial:Processing theory>`, :ref:`tutorials <tutorial:Working through the tutorial>`, :doc:`advanced examples <advanced>` and a :doc:`cookbook <cookbook>` for showcasing lower level API usage.

 Audience
 ~~~~~~~~